Easy One-Pot Meal Recipes are a great way to deliver a fantastic meal in short order. Plus, cleanup is a breeze!

 Using up leftovers

-Easy one-pot meal recipes are an ideal way to use up leftover meat, veggies, and carbohydrates.
+One-pot meal recipes are an ideal way to use up leftover meat, veggies, and carbohydrates.
 For example, the One-Pot Turkey Tetrazzini was written specifically with Thanksgiving Dinner Leftovers in mind.
 You can also easily substitute turkey for the chicken in One-Pot Buffalo Chicken Macaroni and Cheese.

 Or, this Leftover Vegetable Fried Rice uses up not only the veggies languishing in your crisper, but also your day-old rice and cooked meat.
 Also, since you're only quickly stir-frying the ingredients, you'll finish this one-pot meal in 25 minutes!